shaifsab/project---contact-list/README.md

 ### Build and Run

-1.Language used: C++
+1.Language used: C++.
-2.Coding Tool used: CodeBlocks or Any IDE that run C++ language 3.Type: Desktop Application
+2.Coding Tool used: CodeBlocks or Any IDE that run C++ language.
+3.Type: Desktop Application.
 4.Database used: Text file generated.